DBTDerpbox/Velocity/README.md

 Velocity is licensed under the GPLv3 license.

+This fork simply exists to comply with the license while I revert a commit that breaks SwitchableResourcePacks until its fixed properly

 ## Goals

 * A codebase that is easy to dive into and consistently follows best practices